Arnold Machin: Biography

 Machin was born Stoke-on-Trent in 1911.
 He started work at the age of 14 as an apprentice china painter at the Minton Pottery.
 During the Depression he learnt to sculpt at Stoke-on-Trent College of Art, which was opposite the Minton factory.
 In the 1930s he moved to Derby, where he worked at Royal Crown Derby and met his wife Patricia.
 He went on to study at the Royal College of Art in London.

-After imprisonment in the Second World War as a conscientious objector, he returned to modelling and sculpture, and created many notable ceramics which are now prized collectors' items.
+After imprisonment in the Second World War as a conscientious objector, he returned to modelling and sculpture, and created many notable ceramics which are now prized collector's items.
 In 1947 he was elected an associate member of the Royal Academy of Arts, was a Master of Sculpture from 1959 to 1966 and became the longest-serving member of the Academy.
 He was elected an Academician in 1956 and a Fellow of the Royal British Society of Sculptors.
 From 1951, he was a tutor at the Royal College of Art.
 Machin was appointed an Officer of the Order of the British Empire (OBE) in the 1965 New Year Honours.

 After retirement, Machin lived in his home, Garmelow Manor, Eccleshall, Stafford Borough, Staffordshire, until his death in 1999, aged 87.